 - Sending money to your home country.
-Good exchange rates and no transaction fees.
+Reasonable exchange rates and no transaction fees.

 - Regular payments.
 If you often transfer money abroad, you can benefit from a $0 transfer fee for recurring payments.
-This is potentially a huge saving.
+This is potentially a considerable saving.

 - A personal account manager can help you choose a time to transfer when the exchange rate is favourable.